The Ash2®Salt technology extracts commercial salts from high chloride containing fly ashes.

 - Creates a source of income by producing pure commercial salts and ammonia

-- Recovers nitrogen and potassium, which can be used in fertilizer production
+- Recovers nitrogen and potassium, which can be used in fertiliser production

 - No need for fresh water since the Ash2Salt process can use landfill leachate and process water for the washing